tandrewnichols/simple-cli/README.md

 });
 ```

-Additionally, you can pass the `--debug` option to grunt itself to enable the above behavior in an ad hoc manner.
+Additionally, you can pass the `--debug` option to grunt itself to enable the above behavior in an ad hoc manner (e.g. `grunt blerg:wilty-salad --debug`).

 ## Dynamic values